 (a) Metal and Diamond Mining Effluent Regulations (SOR/2002-222).

-The Discharge of Effluent from the Final Discharge Point at Monitoring Program Station MEL-14 shall be demonstrated to be non-Acutely Lethal under the following test and additional future tests in accordance with the Metal and Diamond Mining Effluent Regulations (MDMER):
+The Discharge of Effluent from the Final Discharge Point at Monitoring Program Station MEL-14 to Meliadine Lake shall not exceed the total authorized volume of two million six hundred thousand (2,600,000) cubic metres per year during the Operations of the Meliadine Mine, or as otherwise approved by the Board in writing.

-Acute Lethality of Effluents to Rainbow Trout (as per Environment Canada’s Environmental Protection Series Biological Test Method EPS/1/RM/13, Second Edition, December 2000, as amended in May 2007 or within any more recent amendments).
+The Discharge of Effluent from the Final Discharge Point at Monitoring Program Station MEL-14 shall tested and in compliance with the Metal and Diamond Mining Effluent Regulations (MDMER).

 The Discharge of Effluent onto land from the Fuel Storage Facility at the Itivia Site, at Monitoring Program Station MEL-25, shall not exceed the following Effluent quality limits: